jhllc/Unity-Game/README.md

 ## Unity games
 Today, we are going to look at a Unity game.
 We are going to use dnSpyEx for reading and editing the source code, and we are going to use Cheat Engine as our debugger.
-You can download the game from the release section of this GitHub repo (It hasn't been released, officially, yet).
+The game has not been release, yet, and was only available at defcon, but will be released, possibly with additions, eventually.
+You can check back here, or https://gamehacking.gg/ for updates, on that.

 ### [dnSpyEx](https://github.com/dnSpyEx/dnSpy/releases)
 Above is a link to the version of `dnSpyEx` that I downloaded and installed.
 After installing it, you will need to install